drsteamroller/anonymize_pcaps/Usage/example_run.md

 Output Files: local_traffic_mod_spip.pcap and local_traffic_mpdaddr_spip.txt.

 Same original file, now we're scrambling private IP addresses.
-You can't tell subnet masks via pcaps, so it is an unintellegent scramble. ~~At some point it'll choose an address within the same (assumed) /16 or /24 subnet, but for now it scrambles it the same way it would a routable address.~~** Now assumes /16 and scrambles the lower 2 bytes.
+You can't tell subnet masks via pcaps, so it is an unintellegent scramble.
+It assumes /16 and scrambles the lower 2 bytes.

 Notes on the packets:

 You can now see that the 10.x addresses are now scrambled, and the mpdaddr file has grown accordingly.
 ***
-## simple_HTTP.pcap
+## radius-2.pcap

+RADIUS and DHCP are protocols that nest a few attribute value pairs within the packets.
+These lists are dynamically sized.
+The DPKT module actually separates out these lists from the packet and allows us to perform operations on the values based on the codes associated with them (note: only codes that have potentially information-exposing values will be scrubbed).
+I've chosen RADIUS to demonstrate this process.

+The command run to generate the scrubbed radius_2_mod.pcap is the following:

-`python pcapsrb.py simple_HTTP.pcap -sp`
+`python pcapsrb.py radius_pcap -sPIP -sp`

-Output Files: simple_HTTP_mod.pcap and simple_HTTP_mpdaddr.txt

-The way to scrub an entire payload is with the -sp option.
-It randomly masks every bit past the TCP/UDP header portion of a packet.
-It's planned for (the most) sensitive protocols to be identified and scrubbed a little more intelligently.

-Notes on the following packets:

-Packet No. 4:

-Looks at how the -sp option bombs the HTTP GET request.
-Any >Layer 4 protocol will be overwritten.
-The overwriting starts at the 'TCP payload' section of the packet, preserving any src/dst ports for troubleshooting problems.

-Packet No. 13:

-Here we can see the -sp option in action with a UDP packet.
-Wireshark even flags it as a malformed packet.
-There is no checksum recalculation or identification of most protocols past TCP/UDP.

-Packet No. 36 & 37:

-As the TCP/UDP header info is kept, certain packets like these spurious retransmission/duplicate ACK packets can still be identified by Wireshark expert analysis.

-The -sp option should be used sparingly at this time, as it will most likely mask important troubleshooting data.
+If you look at the Attribute Value Pairs section of the first packet, you can compare the t=NAS-IP-Address(4) l=6 val=**10.0.207.116** to the source IP of the packet.
+Additionally under t=User-Name(1) you should see a string of random characters, which is how the program replaces usernames.
+Now look at t=EAP-Message(79): you should see the same string of random characters.
+In AVP types 18 and 79, it will find usernames and replace just the username.

+Additionally, if you check t=30/31 (Calling/Called-Station-ID), you'll see replaced MAC addresses in the same format as the normal packet (xx-xx-xx-xx-xx-xx).

+Onto packet 2, if you check the AVP t=18, you'll see "Hello, %u".
+This isn't a replacement, since the '%u' was not seen as part of a username AVP. t=79 is left untouched since there is no username included in the body of the value.

+In packet 3, you'll see the same username and Called/Calling-Station-Id MAC addresses from packet 1.

+As always, you can view the mapped addresses in the _mpdaddr.txt file
 ***
 ## arp-storm.pcap